 In connection with this offering, we will issue common stock representing not more than 19.9% of our common stock outstanding, with SMC maintaining ownership of at least 80.1% of our common stock (the "Separation").
-Select Medical Holdings Corporation ("Select") has informed us that, following the completion of this offering, it intends to make a tax-free distribution to its stockholders of all its remaining equity interest in us (the "Distribution").
+Select Medical Holdings Corporation ("Select") has informed us that, following the completion of this offering, it intends to make a tax-free distribution to its stockholders of all its remaining equity interest in us in connection with the Distribution, as defined herein.
 In connection with the Separation, we will enter into a transition services agreement with Select pursuant to which Select will provide us with certain compliance, human resources, information technology, accounting, tax and other administrative services.
 See "The Separation and Distribution Transactions - The Separation."